 Moving forward, Fast Healthcare Interoperability Resources (FHIR) will be used for the digitalization of HEDIS quality measures.

-By Nan Sloan, former Vice President of Compliance, Medecision
+By Nan Sloan, Vice President of Compliance, Medecision

 Quality measurement in healthcare is possibly more vital today than ever before.
 Across the full spectrum of care, patients, providers and payers alike need an efficient and effective way to measure quality.
 Concurrently, a paradigm shift is underway in healthcare IT, toward a more flexible and transparent system in which information is readily available to all who need it.